g-leech/argmin-gravitas/_posts/2019-12-10-supplements.markdown

 Despite plummeting measurement costs (blood tests down by 100x, genome sequencing down by 100,000x, all the consumer QS gizmos), the money and time required for an actually-scientific supplement habit are still prohibitive.
 So: you take safe inexpensive things and live with the uncertainty - or, more, you rely on <a href="{{algernon}}">a prior</a> that evolution is hard to beat on body matters, and lean against taking anything except the most convincing substances.

 There are economies of scale to summarising and operationalising research, testing batches, and filling capsules.
+And removing gatekeeping for cheap important tests has the benefit of raising our autonomy, putting us in control of at least the minor things.
 So is this a gap in the market?
 I don't really know, I just want it to exist.
 (There are already well-funded <a href="{{vitl}}">toy versions</a> of a personalised service, but their offering is pretty superficial so far.)

 <br><br>